tspm-io/tspm/README.md

 - an interactive [online playground][playground]
 - a [package-registry](#registry)

-See more info about vision and scope in the [docs](./docs) directory.

 ### Registry

 TSPM publishes artifacts to a CDN-like registry.
 Each item in the registry